bhirons/woocommerce-csv-to-md/README.md

 ## Purpose

-To re-implement a Wordpress/WooCommerce storefront into a jamstack-ey static site built using Hugo and editable in Forestry for content editors.
-This script picks up a attributes from a CSV file exported from the default WooCommere Export button and saves them as hugo style md files with front matter yaml at the top of the output file, and any content at the  bottom.
+To aid the re-implement of a Wordpress/WooCommerce storefront into a jamstack-ey static site built using Hugo and editable in Forestry for content editors-- this script picks up a attributes from a CSV file exported from the default WooCommere Export button and saves them as hugo style md files with front matter yaml at the top of the output file, and any content at the bottom.

+The output can be dropped directly into the repo serving content editors in Forestry, for example.

 This repo branched from csv-to-hugo-md-files cause it was a good boilerplate to get started.